-Franchise Broker or Franchise Consultant?
+Franchise Broker or Franchise Consultant

-Second, understand what is so different about the functions.
-The franchise broker (by any other name) represents various opportunity sellers, not the buyers, and is paid a fee (or commission) if the prospect chooses one of the franchises with whom they have contracted for their services.
-So buyers must ask themselves a huge question: Who is the client when a prospect is working with a broker?
+Understand what is so different about the functions.
+The franchise broker (by any other name) represents various opportunity sellers, not the buyers, and is paid a fee (or commission) if a franchise buyer chooses one of the franchises with whom they have contracted for their services.
+So buyers must ask themselves a huge question: Who is the client when a buyer is working with a broker?
 The answer is quite simple.
 The client is the entity paying the broker’s fee – the franchise brand.
-And, no matter how that broker wants to twist the definition of the relationship, if they are to be paid a fee by the seller, the seller is the client.
+No matter how brokers want to twist the definition of the relationship, if they’re paid a fee by the seller, the seller is the client.

 A franchise consultant on the other hand is a ‘fee for service’ provider.
 A franchise consultant charges buyers a fee to advise and protect the buyer’s best interest.
 The most important aspect of this protection is serious franchise due diligence for breaking down and analyzing a franchise.
 You will not find a commissioned broker breaking down a franchise they represent and pointing out its flaws.

 Buyers must choose which resource is best for their needs and interests.
 A good read on this subject is found here: Brokers called Consultants.

 There is one easy way to identify a franchise broker referring to themselves as a consultant.
 When you see an advertisement for ‘FREE FRANCHISE CONSULTING’, it’s the calling card for a franchise broker or salesperson.
 Nothing is free, but it’s a good incentive to make contact.